Getting Started

 'c1_UD_d': oimParam at 0x167055de850 : d=3 ± 0 mas range=[0.01,20] free=True}

-Let’s now compare our data and our model.
-We will use the class oimSimulator that will compute simulated data from our model at the spatial (and optionally, spectral and temporal) frequencies/coordinates from our data.
+Let’s now compare our data and model using oimSimulator.
+It computes simulated data at the spatial (and optionally spectral/temporal) frequencies from our data.

 sim = oim.oimSimulator(data=files, model=model)